-At last, Rising Adventure arranges each and everything that you need for the EBC trek including the mandatory documents like TIMs and Permit, and other required official papers.
+At last, Rising Adventure arranges everything that you need for the EBC trek including the mandatory documents like TIMs and Permit, and other required official papers.
 Therefore, you do not need to be worried.
 Besides, most of the trekking gear can be hired in Kathmandu only, but also in the Everest zone.
 But we recommend you hire such things in Kathmandu where you can get them easily at a low cost than in the Everest region.

-Is there mobile or camera charging facilities in the mountain?
+Are there mobile or camera charging facilities in the mountain?

 Yes, there are facilities for charging mobile, cameras, and other electronic devices in the mountain.
 But you need to pay especially at higher altitude places.
-So, it would be better to take a charging backup with you and use it in the mountain.
+So, it would be better to take a charging back up with you and use it in the mountain.

 Is Everest Base Camp Trek doable in January?

 This is a good question, that always arises in the mind of real trekkers because January falls under the winter season in Nepal and is also known as the off-season trek.
 Of course, the Everest base camp trek is doable in January too, but it depends from person to person.
 Those who are prepared for cold temperatures and love to spend time in the peaceful and quiet snowy place in front of the Himalayas can book this trek in January.